adlnet/xAPI-Spec/xAPI.md

 #### 4.4 Signed Statements

 ##### Description
-A Statement may include a <a href="https://en.wikipedia.org/wiki/Digital_signature">
+A Statement can include a <a href="https://en.wikipedia.org/wiki/Digital_signature">
 digital signature</a> to provide strong and durable evidence of the authenticity and integrity of the Statement.

 ##### Rationale
 Some Statements will have regulatory or legal significance, or otherwise require strong and durable evidence of their authenticity and integrity.
-It may be necessary to verify these Statements without trusting the system they were first recorded in, or perhaps without access to that system.
+It might be necessary to verify these Statements without trusting the system they were first recorded in, or perhaps without access to that system.
 Digital signatures will enable a third-party system to validate such Statements.